 We believe that our Board's role in risk oversight is effective and appropriate given the extensive regulation to which we are already subject as a BDC.
 As a BDC, we are required to comply with certain regulatory requirements that control the levels of risk in our business and operations.
-For example, our ability to incur indebtedness is limited such that our asset coverage must equal at least 200% or, effective April 9, 2019 (unless the Company's stockholders approve the Asset Coverage Ratio Proposal at the Meeting, in which case effective as of the first day after the Meeting), 150%, immediately after each time we incur indebtedness, we generally have to invest at least 70% of our total assets in "qualifying assets" and we are not generally permitted to invest in any portfolio company in which one of our affiliates currently has an investment.
+For example, our ability to incur indebtedness is limited such that our asset coverage must equal at least 150% immediately after each time we incur indebtedness, we generally have to invest at least 70% of our total assets in "qualifying assets" and we are not generally permitted to invest in any portfolio company in which one of our affiliates currently has an investment.